 Lead Editor

 The Handbook of Peer Tutoring defines the emerging interdisciplinary field of peer tutoring in higher education.
-Bringing together leading scholars from learning centers, writing centers, psychology, communication, education, and composition studies, the volume synthesizes current research, establishes shared theoretical foundations, and identifies future directions for scholarship.
+Bringing together scholars from learning centers, writing centers, psychology, communication, education, and composition studies, the volume synthesizes current research, establishes shared theoretical foundations, and identifies future directions for scholarship.

 Author (with Michelle Steiner)